dpc-sdp/myvic-components/examples/vue-example-app/README.md

-# Example for using YourVictoria in Vue.js (Not Nuxt.js)
+# Example for using MyVictoria components in Vue.js (Not Nuxt.js)

-This is an example of using YourVictoria components in a Vue.js app.
+This is an example of using MyVictoria components in a Vue.js app.

 ## Intro